Testing Electromagnetic Memory via Acceleration-Induced Phase Imprints in Superconductors: Electromagnetic Memory Phase Imprinted in Superconductors

 This result is consistent with the gauge-invariant phase difference between the two superconductors calculated directly from \geqn{phasediff}, where the dynamical phase does not evolve, $\phi_2 = \phi_1$.
 Only the integral over the vector potential ${\bf A}$ contributes\footnote{We assume the electric field is confined within the red region and drops suddenly to zero at both ends.
 In practice, as discussed in the next section, it is rapidly screened by the conductor or superconductor near the boundaries.
 This does not affect the phase calculation, since ${\bf E} = -\partial_t \nabla \lambda$ and thus

 The dominant contribution arises from the spacial integral of electric field, while the narrow boundary region contributes negligibly.}.
 Note that the phase difference evolution is numerically the same as that induced by a voltage difference $|{\bf E}| \delta$ due to the freedom of gauge choice \cite{Bachlechner:2019deb}.
-This phase is induced solely by the otherwise invisible four-vector potential as AB effect\footnote{In the original paper \cite{PhysRev.115.485}, the electric AB effect refers to electrons feeling a potential without traversing an electric field.
+During the switching interval the phase can be computed either from the electric field integral or, equivalently, from the residual gauge transformation of the four-potential as AB effect\footnote{In the original paper \cite{PhysRev.115.485}, the electric AB effect refers to electrons feeling a potential without traversing an electric field.
 Since scalar and vector potentials can be related by a gauge transformation, the scenario considered here can also be seen as a generalized AB effect \cite{Bachlechner:2019deb}.}.
+The memory character lies in the fact that the phase remains observable after the electric field has vanished.

 If an electric field lasts for a duration $\tau$, the two nodes acquire a corresponding phase difference $\Delta \phi = 2e |{\bf E}| \delta \times \tau$.
-This phase is shown as a quantum memory of the past existence of the electric field.
+This phase is shown as a EM memory observable of the past existence of electric field.
 In an ideal scenario, the memory is maintained as long as the coherence is not disturbed by the environment.
 When the two superconductors are isolated, their absolute phases are undefined, and the phase difference becomes physical observable only when we re-couple the two superconductors again and measure a current or magnetic flux as explained below.

 With the theory established, the central challenge is not only technical but also conceptual -- how to create a stable internal electric field within a closed region while preserving the encoded memory information.
+Because of their extreme sensitivity to EM perturbations, the quantum aspects of EM memory has not been successfully demonstrated experimentally \cite{PhysRevB.40.3491,vanOudenaarden1998,PhysRevB.67.033307}.
+Here we propose that gravity and acceleration can be exploited in an EM setting as a clean source of an intrinsic and stable electric field within a conducting region.